2004 McDonald's All-American Boys Game

 The 2004 McDonald's All-American Boys Game was an all-star basketball game played on Wednesday, March 31, 2004 at the Ford Center in Oklahoma City, Oklahoma, the future home of the NBA's Oklahoma City Thunder (then the Seattle SuperSonics).
 The game's rosters featured the best and most highly recruited high school boys graduating in 2004.
 The game was the 27th annual version of the McDonald's All-American Game first played in 1978.

 The 48 players were selected from 2,500 nominees by a committee of basketball experts.
 They were chosen not only for their on-court skills, but for their performances off the court as well.
 Coach Morgan Wootten, who had more than 1,200 wins as head basketball coach at DeMatha High School, was chairman of the selection committee.
 Legendary UCLA coach John Wooden, who has been involved in the McDonald's All American Games since its inception, served as chairman of the Games and as an advisor to the selection committee.

-Proceeds from the 2004 McDonald's All American High School Basketball Games went to Ronald McDonald House Charities (RMHC®) of Oklahoma and its Ronald McDonald House® program.
+Proceeds from the 2004 McDonald's All American High School Basketball Games went to Ronald McDonald House Charities (RMHC) of Oklahoma and its Ronald McDonald House program.

 2004 game

 The game was telecast live by ESPN.
 In the game's first appearance in the state of Oklahoma, the 14,424 in attendance were treated to a high scoring affair which featured seven NBA first round draft picks.

 The East broke out to an early lead with their impressive inside-outside game.
 Five East Team players scored in double figures, led by J.R.
-Smith’s (Denver Nuggets) game high 25 points.
+Smith's game high 25 points.
 J.R. excited the crowd on numerous occasions with his high flying dunks and long distance jumpers.
-The East also saw a solid contribution from Dwight Howard (Orlando Magic), who amassed 19 points and eight rebounds.
+The East also saw a solid contribution from Dwight Howard, who amassed 19 points and eight rebounds.
 J.R. and Dwight shared the John R. Wooden Most Valuable Player Award.
 The East controlled the second half of the game, en route to their 126-96 victory.